fredyfare/NotWordle/README.md

 Here are the bugs that I encountered while following the tutorial:

 - Letters that appear in the correct word but not in the correct position were not being highlighted in yellow.
-(Changed to uppercase the correct word in almost const of the Letter.jsx file)
+(Modified to uppercase the correct word in almost const of the Letter.jsx file)

   **Before**
   ``` javascript